appuio/techlab/labs/08_database.md

 The MySQL service can be created in the Web Console as well as with the CLI.

-To get the same result one simply has to set the database name, username, password and DatabaseServiceName regardless of the method:
+To get the same result one has to simply set the database name, username, password and database service name regardless of the method:

 - MYSQL_USER appuio
 - MYSQL_PASSWORD appuio